 Shipping Your Car for the First Time

-Once you learn the ropes of car shipping, you will see how simple the process is.
-There is a checklist of things you need to know about car shipping to ensure that you make the right choice for your needs.
+Once you learn the ropes of first-time car shipping, you will see how simple the process is.
+There is a checklist of things you need to know about car shipping to ensure you make the right choice for your needs.
 In the sections below, our car shipping professionals here at Direct Express Auto Transport give you a comprehensive car shipping guide covering everything you need to know.
 Read on to learn how to ship a car the right way, and schedule a shipment with our award-winning team today!

 Convenience aside, one of the main reasons that people ship their cars is cost.
 However, not all car shipments cost the same.
 There are a wide variety of different factors that are going to affect how much your car shipment is going to cost.
 Answering the following car shipping questions will help you determine the cost of shipping your vehicle.

-Open-air transport is very safe, but just not quite as safe as having four walls, a floor, and a ceiling to protect the vehicle.
+Open-air transport is very safe but less secure than having four walls, a floor, and a ceiling to protect the vehicle.
 Open-air transport is also far cheaper and more readily available than enclosed transportation.
-You have probably noticed on the highway a full load of ten new cars being delivered to an automobile dealership in Open transport.
+You have probably noticed on the highway a load of ten new cars delivered to an automobile dealership in Open transport.
 That’s because the car manufacturers know it’s very safe.

 The carrier will first locate your address on Google Maps or something similar.
-He will search for a large area nearby that he can safely park his transport truck to unload your vehicle.
-Typical meeting places are grocery store parking lots, malls, extra wide roads or rest areas.
+He will search for a large area nearby where he can safely park his transport truck to unload your vehicle.
+Typical meeting places are grocery store parking lots, malls, extra wide roads, or rest areas.
 You get the idea.
-Then the driver calls your origination contact and they agree on a nearby location to meet.
-Most people understand why the car transporter is selecting some place other than the actual address.
-Because it is not practical.
-The parties agree to a time and things usually go smoothly.
+Then the driver calls your origination contact and agrees on a nearby location to meet.
+Most people understand why the car transporter is selecting someplace other than the actual address.
+The parties agree on a time, and things usually go smoothly.
 The whole scenario repeats at the destination.
 Door-to-Door shipping is the fastest and best way to ship your car!

 How to Prepare Your Vehicle for Shipping